 Determining your audience’s preferences, thoughts and feelings, and conversations they’re having on social media will greatly benefit you in your marketing strategy.
 You should already know where your target audience is most active on social media, but it’s important to know how and why they engage with the platforms and the industry leaders they’re interested in.

 Monitoring the situational factors in a customer’s life can help create a move forward in the purchase journey.
 For example, some may be concerned with cost, younger people may be interested in the accessories and covers, business customers may be more interested in security and how a product integrates into their existing technology.
 These factors can make or break a purchase and should be monitored, in turn reflecting the type of influencers you should be Making.

-Finally, there is the Measure stage.
+The final stage of The 4 Ms of Influencer Marketing is “Measure”.
 This is all about evaluation and analysis, doing a deep dive into your campaign’s results and figuring out what went right (or wrong).

 Questions to ask yourself during this stage are:

 - How was the brand and its campaign perceived by the target audience?